dotlang/language/README.md

 [KISS rule](https://en.wikipedia.org/wiki/KISS_principle) and
 [DRY rule](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 As a 10,000 foot view of the language, the code is written in files (called modules) organized in directories (called packages).
-We have bindings (immutable data definitions which include first-class functions and values) and types (Blueprints to create bindings).
+We have bindings (immutable data which include first-class functions and values) and types (Blueprints to create bindings).
 Type system includes primitive data types (`int`, `float`, `char`, `function`, `sequence` and `map`), struct and union.
 Generics, concurrency and lambda expression are also provided and everything is immutable.

 ## Comparison